DR. KATHERINE S. CHO

 Support thru coffeeBuy Me Coffee

 PROJECT WHEELS ● which I use these to a bird's eye view of what I should be doing.
 It's a simple way to plan ahead.
-Feel free to scroll down to the academic section to see how I use them in my scholarly-roles~
+Feel free to scroll down to the academic section to see how I use them in my scholarly-roles.
+When you click on the image, you can preview the larger version to see the details of what the template looks like.
+To download, please click out of the preview and right-click the small image, which will then give you the "save as" option.

 HABIT TRACKERS ● where I like to keep track of things and habits I'm doing.
 I print the blank version either as a mini-calendar or grid and then outline the month or the weeks with thicker lines (like the June 2020 example).
 From there, I add my goals and track.